keyang512/SimpleExpense/README.md

 - **Database**: SQL Server Express/LocalDB
 - **Architecture**: RESTful OData API with full CRUD operations

-## 📝 License

-This project is created for the Ocerra Practical Test.

 ---

 **Need help?** Check the troubleshooting section above or open an issue!